Rhialto/MegaPET/README.md

 - Not supported:
   - the C2N datasette.
   - VGA video output.
+  - the ACIA in the SuperPET (there isn't any output on the MEGA65 to connect it to anyway).
 - If some program doesn't work, the most common reason is that the MegaPET is not set to the correct model for which the program was made.

 See further down for details about all possible settings (there are many).